 to

-The format of the reception hint samples is indicated by the sample description for the reception hint track.
+The format of the reception hint samples is indicated by the sample entry for the reception hint track.

 In 9.3.3.1 change

 The sample description for an MPEG2-TS reception hint track contains all static metadata that describe the stream or a portion thereof, especially the PSI/SI tables.
 MPEG-2 TS reception hint tracks use an entry-format in the sample description of 'rm2t' (which indicates MPEG-2 transport stream).
 The entry-format for MPEG2-TS server hint tracks is 'sm2t'.